-1. This council is named Logos Evangelical Seminary Student Council (listed as “the Council” below)
+1. This council is named the Logos Evangelical Seminary Student Council (referred to as “the Council” below).

-2. The purpose of the Council is to advocate the spirit of self-discipline and self-governance among students, to enhance the fellowship and caring among students, to create a communication channel between seminary and students, and to promote the assignments from seminary.
+2. The purpose of the Council is to advocate the spirit of self-discipline and self-governance among students, to enhance fellowship and care among students, to create a communication channel between seminary and students, and to promote seminary assignments.

 3. The office is located at the main campus of Logos Evangelical Seminary.

-4. Those who are studying full-time at Logos in the programs of D.Min., M.Div., M.A.C.S., or Th.M. become full members of the Council automatically.
-Part-time students may apply for the associate membership with the Office of Student Affairs but with no voting rights.
+4. Those who are studying full-time at Logos in the D.Min., M.Div., M.A.C.S., or Th.M. programs become full members of the Council automatically.
+Part-time students may apply for associate membership through the Office of Student Affairs but with no voting rights.

-1).
-Have rights and responsibilities of attending the assembly meetings and participate in the various ministries promoted by the Council.
+1) Members have the rights and responsibilities of attending the assembly meetings and participating in the various ministries promoted by the Council.

-2).
-Have rights of election, being elected, and deposition for coworkers
+2) Members have the rights of election, being elected, and deposition of coworkers.

-3).
-Members shall pay the membership fee.
-The amount of membership fee is to be proposed by the coworker team and be decided at the assembly meeting.
+3) Members shall pay the membership fee.
+The amount of membership fee is to be proposed by the coworker team and decided at the assembly meeting.

-4).
-If a student has completed a degree program and begins the study of another degree program (e.g. Th.M. or D.Min.) will need to pay the membership fee again.
-Those who did not go through the graduation process but transfer to another degree program will be exempted from paying the membership fee again.
+4) If a student has completed a degree program and begins another degree program (e.g. Th.M. or D.Min.), they will need to pay the membership fee again.
+Those who did not go through the graduation process but transfer to another degree program will be exempt from paying the membership fee again.